 Our discovery, or rediscovery, that around 2-3% of the population, with aphantasia, lack a mind’s eye, and that a somewhat larger percentage, with hyperphantasia, have imagery that is ‘as vivid as real seeing’ has captured huge public interest, and led to a sustained surge of citizen science.
 We have been astonished – and delighted – to receive over 14,000 contacts from members of the public with extreme imagery since coining the terms in 2015.
 These continue.
 A widely used measure of public interest in scientific publications, the Altmetric Score, indicates that our initial description of aphantasia lies in the top 1%, reflecting, we think, a widely-shared fascination with what happens in one another’s minds.

-The first major scientific output from the work inspired and made possible by this public interest, based on data from 2400 participants, will be published in May 2020 by the journal Cortex (see archived preprint of earlier draft).
+The first major scientific output from the work inspired and made possible by this public interest, based on data from 2400 participants, was published in May 2020 by the journal Cortex (see the paper in press here).
 The results of a further study, in around 70 participants, using neuropsychological tests and brain imaging to identify some key signatures of aphantasia and hyperphantasia, will be submitted for publication soon.
 This blog gives a brief update on other recent activities of the Eye’s Mind Project and some exciting related developments.

 Just over a year ago, around 200 people gathered in Exeter, in April 2019, for our Extreme Imagination conference.
 It brought together, for the first time ever, a sizeable number of individuals with aphantasia and hyperphantasia.
 The weekend was intensely stimulating, with contributions from all the members of the Eye’s Mind team, two invited international experts on imagery – Emily Holmes and Joel Pearson – and Ed Catmull, the recently retired President of Pixar Disney, who is himself aphantasic.
 It included workshops on the implications of extreme imagery for education, psychotherapy, art and creative writing.
 The audience contributed enthusiastically throughout: there was a sense of a new community coming into being.